 Food and drink is big business in both the EU and UK.
 In the UK alone, the sector employs more than 400,000 people and generates more than £12 billion’s worth of products for export to the rest of the world – without including alcohol.
-More than 72% of UK food and non-alcoholic drink is exported to the EU, making it a substantial contributor to the economy and important to include in any trade deals agreed with the EU and beyond as part of the Brexit process.
+More than 72% of UK food and non-alcoholic drink is exported to the EU, while over 70% of UK food and farming imports come from the EU, making the industry a substantial contributor to the economy and important to include in any trade deals agreed with the EU and beyond as part of the Brexit process.

 Regulation – a quick introduction